lrjuan/LDA_scRNAseq/README.md

 `perl run_lda.pl --help`

+NOTICE:

-NOTICE: Several intermediate files will be generated during program execution.
+1. Several intermediate files will be generated during program execution.
 Depending on the sparseness and expression level of scRNA-seq data, the file volume may range from 1/10 to several times that of the cell-gene matrix file.
 Please ensure that there is sufficient disk space.

+2. MALLET may encounter an "Out of Memory" error for Java heap space, particularly when processing big data.
+Users may need to modify the memory usage parameter of MALLET.
+A reference for this can be found  at: [http://programminghistorian.org/en/lessons/topic-modeling-and-mallet#issues-with-big-data](http://programminghistorian.org/en/lessons/topic-modeling-and-mallet#issues-with-big-data).

+3. When working with very large-scale data, it is advisable to set a higher number of topics.
+In practice, when modeling with 1 million or a similar number of cells, setting less than 10 topics may result in errors.

 ### cell_cluster_annotation.R